 Brazil football Legend Pele’s family gather at hospital bedside

-Brazilian football Legend Pele’s family members gathered at the Albert Einstein hospital in Sao Paulo on Saturday, where the 82-year-old, widely considered one of the greatest footballers of all time, has been since late November.
+Brazilian soccer legend Pele’s family members gathered at the Albert Einstein hospital in Sao Paulo on Saturday, where the 82-year-old, widely considered one of the greatest footballers of all time, has been since late November.

 Doctors said this week that Pele’s cancer had advanced and that he requires care related to renal and cardiac dysfunction.
 His family said he would remain in a Sao Paulo hospital over Christmas.